ChristosKarathanasisac/CreateNotesApp/README.md

   -  Enter the details of the server on which the application will run in the file ReminderWinService.exe.config.
   -  Create a shortcut from ReminderWinService.exe.
 In the shortcut properties change the destination by adding /install to the end.
   -  Run the shortcut as administrator.
 Now you can find ReminderWinService to the services.
-  -  Start the service. (Τo have the functionality of the reminders in the application, the service must be running.).
+  -  Start the service. (Τo have the functionality of the reminders in the application, the service must be running).

-   ## **More details with screenshots**
+   ## **Step by Step tutorial**
      ### On the first page of the app, user has the options to log in or to create a new account.

     ![IntroForm](https://user-images.githubusercontent.com/95130533/190989494-5d138ea2-d414-4e79-ad89-8cc0675ff612.png)